huyngo878/4883-SoftwareTools-Ngo/Assignment/A06/readme.md

 ## Some Features

-- Version control
+- Version control for large projects
--- hu
 - File and feedback organization in one place, with integration with chat apps for team sync.
 - File organization by project data (date, status, artist) directly on project assets.
 - Review and feedback tools that operate directly within Anchorpoint, without reliance on external tools.